senzing-garage/template-python/README.md

 :warning:
 :warning:

-:warning: This section should be replaced after initial repository creation. :warning:
+:warning: This section should be replaced with real "**Overview**" content after initial repository creation. :warning:

 This repository contains exemplar python scripts that can be used to start a new python project.